DETAILED ACTION

 Regarding claim 8, Kim discloses all elements of the method according to claim 1 as explained above.
 Kim fails to expressly disclose the passenger profile including name, voice characteristics, or device information of the passenger.
 However, Nishio teaches

-wherein the passenger profile includes at least one of name, voice characteristics, or device information of the passenger (see at least Nishio [0104]: “Then, in a case where the voice is input, the recognition unit 133 recognizes the utterer who has generated the voice and the attribute of the utterer, on the basis of a feature amount such as a sound pressure or a waveform of the voice.
+wherein the identification data includes at least one of name, voice characteristics, or device information of the passenger (see at least Nishio [0104]: “Then, in a case where the voice is input, the recognition unit 133 recognizes the utterer who has generated the voice and the attribute of the utterer, on the basis of a feature amount such as a sound pressure or a waveform of the voice.
 In this case, the recognition unit 133 can more accurately recognize the attribute of the utterer, by referring to the information of the user information storage unit 121 or the like in which the rule for defining the attribute in advance is held, together with the determination model.”; Nishio discloses at least voice characteristics),

 It would have been obvious to one of ordinary skill in the art before the effective filing date of the instant application to modify the method disclosed by Kim with the attribute information taught by Nishio with reasonable expectation of success.
 Nishio is directed towards the related field of executing a response based on voice recognition.
 Therefore, one of ordinary skill in the art would be motivated to modify Kim with Nishio to improve accuracy of voice recognition and determine an optimal response (see at least Nishio [0008]: “Therefore, the present disclosure proposes an information processing device, an information processing method, and an information processing program that can improve accuracy of voice recognition and return an optimal response to the recognized voice.”).